beastbytes/view-latte/README.md

 ## Extensions
 ### DI Container
-The `view-latte` package adds an extension that allows access to any package in the DI container;
+The `view-latte` package adds the `LatteExtension` that allows access to any package in the DI container;
-it defines the `get` function.
+it defines the `get` function which takes the id of the required package as a parameter.

 ```latte
 {do $package = get('PackageId')}